QishengLi/Scavenger-Hunt-At-Mac/README.md

 # Scavenger Hunt @ Mac
-A desktop Scavenger Hunt game based on lovely Macalester College campus map.
+This is a desktop Scavenger Hunt game based on our lovely Macalester College campus map.

+We have amazing stories.

+We have fantastic graphics.

+And we need you, the awesome players!

 ## Getting Started
 ### System Requirements